119. The Principles of Identifying Pharisees

 Do you wish to know the root of why the Pharisees opposed Jesus?
 Do you wish to know the essence of the Pharisees?
 They were full of fantasies about the Messiah.
-What is more, they believed only that the Messiah would come, yet did not seek the life truth.
+What is more, they believed only that the Messiah would come, yet did not pursue the life truth.
 And so, even today they still await the Messiah, for they have no knowledge of the way of life, and do not know what the way of truth is.
 How, say you, could such foolish, stubborn and ignorant people gain God’s blessing?
 How could they behold the Messiah?
 They opposed Jesus because they did not know the direction of the Holy Spirit’s work, because they did not know the way of truth spoken by Jesus, and, furthermore, because they did not understand the Messiah.
-And since they had never seen the Messiah and had never been in the company of the Messiah, they made the mistake of clinging in vain to the name of the Messiah while opposing the essence of the Messiah by any means possible.
+And since they had never seen the Messiah and had never been in the company of the Messiah, they made the mistake of clinging to the mere name of the Messiah while opposing the essence of the Messiah by any means possible.
 These Pharisees in essence were stubborn, arrogant, and did not obey the truth.
 The principle of their belief in God was: No matter how profound Your preaching, no matter how high Your authority, You are not Christ unless You are called the Messiah.
-Are these views not preposterous and ridiculous?
+Is this belief not preposterous and ridiculous?

 Excerpted from “By the Time You Behold the Spiritual Body of Jesus, God Will Have Made Heaven and Earth Anew” in The Word Appears in the Flesh